Women’s Rights and Empowerment

 Gender Balance Council

 Established in 2015, the UAE Gender Balance Council is a federal entity responsible for developing and implementing the gender balance agenda of the UAE.
 The Council is chaired by HH Sheikha Manal bint Mohammed bin Rashid Al Maktoum, President of Dubai Women Establishment.
 The Council’s objectives are to reduce the gender gap across all government sectors and achieve gender balance in decision-making positions.
-It also aims to enhance the UAE’s ranking in global competitiveness reports on gender equality promote the UAE’s status as a benchmark for gender balance legislation.
+It also aims to enhance the UAE’s ranking in global competitiveness reports on gender equality and promote the UAE’s status as a benchmark for gender balance legislation.
 The Council also launches pioneering initiatives and projects to enhance gender balance throughout the country and contribute to achieving the Council’s vision of positioning the UAE as a world model for gender balance.

 The National Committee for Combatting Human Trafficking